 6. Orange and carrot juice for breakfast

 As well as making sure you keep well-hydrated, drinking this natural juice with your breakfast can be a great help.
 Many foods contain properties and nutrients which are great for improving circulation, including orange (as suggested in this study by the Edith Cowan University in Australia) and carrot (as shown in this study carried out by the Texas A&M University Kingsville in the US).
 You also add a pinch of grated ginger to give it a burst of flavor.

 7. Manual lymphatic drain with rosemary oil

+So, as you can see, these suggestions are really easy to follow.
 However, remember to always talk to your doctor first.
-This lets him evaluate the underlying causes of poor blood flow in your legs.
+This will allow them evaluate the underlying causes of poor blood flow to your legs.

 Once you’ve see your doctor, these easy natural remedies will undoubtedly be a great help to you on a day-to-day basis.
 Put them into practice today and you’ll see start to see results within 20 days.